Will the 2023 ABSD Rate Hikes Be Effective?

 The ABSD for Permanent Residents is 30% for the purchase of their 2nd residential property, and 35% for their 3rd or subsequent property.

-Will the ABSD rate hikes be effective?
+Will the ABSD rate hike be effective?

 With the success of Blossoms by the Park, many have called into question how effective the latest property cooling measures really are in dampening investment demand from local and foreign investors for private properties.